 You know, I hesitated as I was writing that part about Eowyn's bravery exceeding Hethlin's.
 "Is that really what I think?"
 I wondered.
 Because I like Eowyn well enough, but I really like Hethlin, and I'm much more interested in her outcome than I am in Eowyn's, for the reasons we've gone back and forth on in other discussions. ;)

 But I do think that Eowyn's courage in that one instance was braver than anything that Hethlin has done to date.
 The reason being that Eowyn actively chose to go into battle.
 And she actively chose to challenge the Witch King to one-on-one combat.
 Yes, Hethlin also resisted the Witch King, but she had no choice about getting into that situation in the first place.
 She didn't wake in the middle of the night with a strange sensation and think "hm, I better investigate this."
 She was pulled against her will to confront the Witch King.
 I don't question Hethlin's character and strength -- a lesser person in her shoes might well have capitulated.
 But as far as the Witch King goes, I think Eowyn takes the prize.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one nine six four as a four place number.
+In the field marked validation number, enter two one two three as a four place number.